Blackwulf: Fictional character biography

-After Lucian returned to Lyonesse, Pelops exposed himself to Lucian as Blackwulf.
-He taunted Lucian and dared him to kill him, yet Lucian could not bring himself to do so.
-Unknown to them both, Lord Tantalus had overheard their entire conversation and killed Pelops himself, hopeful that this would show Lucian not to go against him.
-Instead, Lucian made a vow to destroy his father and adopted the identity of Blackwulf for himself.
+After Lucian returns to Lyonesse, Pelops reveals his identity as Blackwulf to Lucian.
+He taunts Lucian and dares him to kill him, but Lucian cannot bring himself to do so.
+Unknown to them both, Lord Tantalus has overheard their conversation and kills Pelops himself, hopeful that this would show Lucian not to go against him.
+Instead, Lucian vows to destroy his father and takes the identity of Blackwulf for himself.

-Blackwulf attempted to inform the Peacekeepers of what had happened to Pelops, but they rejected his accusations against Tantalus.
-Lucian then went looking for the Underground Legion and offered to become their latest member.
-Though they did not trust Lucian immediately, he would prove himself worthy to them as they fought the Peacekeepers over the bodies of two dead Skrulls at Wright-Patterson AFB.
-The battle ended with the Peacekeepers escaping with one of the Skrulls, while the Underground Legion was forced to flee from arriving soldiers.
-Taking to the air in a stealth fighter, they were shot down by the villain Scorch.
+Blackwulf attempts to inform the Peacekeepers of what had happened to Pelops, but they reject his accusations against Tantalus.
+Blackwulf then goes looking for the Underground Legion and offers to become their latest member.
+Though the group does not trust Lucian immediately, he proves himself worthy to them as they fight the Peacekeepers at Wright-Patterson AFB.
+The battle ends with the Peacekeepers escaping, while the Underground Legion is forced to flee.

-Wildwind (one of the members of the Underground Legion) was seemingly killed in the crash.
-Blackwulf battled Scorch in the wreckage of the fighter and was able to match his power, but he and the Underground Legion were forced to surrender when reinforcements arrived for Scorch.
-They were taken and imprisoned at the base.
+Wildwind (one of the members of the Underground Legion) is seemingly killed in the crash.
+Blackwulf battles the villain Scorch in the wreckage of the fighter and is able to match his power, but he and the Underground Legion are forced to surrender when reinforcements arrive for Scorch.
+They are taken and imprisoned at the base.
+However, Blackwulf is set free by Dr. Maddox and the Prime Skrull.

-Blackwulf was set free by Dr. Maddox and the Prime Skrull, and while the others departed, he went back to retrieve Wildwind's body.
-Scorch was waiting for him, and the two fought over her body, with Blackwulf ultimately winning the battle.
-To his surprise, the rest of the Underground Legion waited for him to return, and they set back to their base.

-Blackwulf joined the Underground Legion and Giant-Man in following Sparrow to Ottsville, Pennsylvania, where she had gone missing while on assignment.
-They found that the people of Ottsville had been taken over by living circuitry created by Ultron and that Sparrow herself was under his control.
-Mammoth (Underground Legion member) broke Ultron's control over Sparrow by telling her that Lucian had killed Pelops and that he was now the new Blackwulf.
-Sparrow attacked Blackwulf but was brought to her senses.
-The Underground Legion and Giant-Man were unable to capture Ultron, but Blackwulf defeated Sentry#459, and Giant-Man mended some of Ultron's damage by making the people of Ottsville believe that they had been restored to full humanity.
+Blackwulf joins the Underground Legion and Giant-Man in following Sparrow to Ottsville, Pennsylvania, where she had gone missing while on assignment.
+They find that the people of Ottsville had been taken over by living circuitry created by Ultron and that Sparrow herself was under his control.
+Mammoth breaks Ultron's control over Sparrow by telling her that Lucian had killed Pelops and that he was now Blackwulf.
+Sparrow attacks Blackwulf, but is brought to her senses.
+The Underground Legion and Giant-Man are unable to capture Ultron, but Giant-Man mends some of Ultron's damage by making the people of Ottsville believe that they had been restored to full humanity.